BokononsServant/MadKillerAgents/README.md

 * Pillager: Prioritizes downgrading tiles
 * Barbarian: Does not found a city with its starting units and goes looking for the other players to attack.
 Only viable when more than 2 players are in the game.
 Splits its army up according to number of other players and attacks each player only once.

+### Algorithms

+1. Pick army to move
+2. Check all surrounding tiles in x tiles Radius for enemy armies
+2. divide tiles in quadrants north/south/west/east
+3. tally armies per player/quadrant
+4. check for
+    *  own armies per quadrant
+    *  local superiority/ inferiority
+    *  move army to area of inferiority and seek combat
+    *  flee to nearest city
+    *  wait for reinforcements
+    *  reinforce other army
+    *  etc

 ## Map Generation

 ### Mountains